-Russell C. Eberhart and Roy W. Dobbins [12] suggest dividing the history of artificial network development into four stages.
-The first stage, the Age of Camelot, starts with "The Principles of Psychology" (1890) by the American psychologist, William James, who formulates the elementary law of association: "When two elementary brain processes have been active together or in immediate succession, one of them, on reoccurring, tends to propagate its excitement into the other" [22, p.
-566].
+Russell C. Eberhart and Roy W. Dobbins (1990) suggest dividing the history of artificial network development into four stages.
+The first stage, the Age of Camelot, starts with "The Principles of Psychology" (1890) by the American who formulates the elementary psychologist, William James, of association: "When two elementary brain processes have been active together or in immediate succession, one of them, on reoccurring, tends to propagate its excitement into the other" (James, 1890, p.
+566).
 The elementary law of association (the elementary principle) is closely related to the concepts of associative memory and correlational learning.
-In the authors' opinion [12], James seemed to foretell the notion of a neuron's activity being a function of the sum of its inputs, with past correlation history contributing to the weight of interconnections: "The amount of activity at any given point in the brain-cortex is the sum of the tendencies of all other points to discharge into it, such tendencies being proportionate (1) to the number of times the excitement of each other point may have accompanied that of the point in question; (2) to the intensity of such excitements; and (3) to the absence of any rival point functionally disconnected with the first point, into which the discharges might be diverted" [22, p.
-567].
+In the authors' opinion (Eberhart & Dobbins, 1990), James seemed to foretell the notion of a neuron's activity being a function of the sum of its inputs, with past correlation history contributing to the weight of interconnections: "The amount of activity at any given point in the brain-cortex is the sum of the tendencies of all other points to discharge into it, such tendencies being proportionate (1) to the number of times the excitement of each other point may have accompanied that of the point in question; (2) to the intensity of such excitements; and (3) to the absence of any rival point functionally disconnected with the first point, into which the discharges might be diverted" (James, 1890, p.
+567).

 In "Psychology" (1892), an abridged re-edition of "The Principles of Psychology", James formulates basic principles of the image recognition theory: "We know, in short, a lot about it, whilst as yet we have no acquaintance with it.
-Our perception that one of the objects which turn up is, at last, our qucesitum, is due to our recognition that its relations are identical with those we had in mind, and this may be a rather slow act of judgment.
+Our perception that one of the objects which turn up is, at last, our queesitum, is due to our recognition that its relations are identical with those we had in mind, and this may be a rather slow act of judgment.
 Every one knows that an object may be for some time present to his mind before its relations to other matters are perceived.
 Just so the relations may be there before the object is."
-[21, p.
-275].
+(James, 1892, p.
+275).

-"The Bulletin of Mathematical Biophysics" has been an advanced platform for approbating network models and methods since the moment of its foundation by Nicolas Rashevsky [11].
-It should be no surprise as Rashevsky invented one of the first models of the neuron [40] and started the idea of artificial neural networks.
+"The Bulletin of Mathematical Biophysics" has been an advanced platform for approbating network models and methods since the moment of its foundation by Nicolas Rashevsky (Cull, 2007).
+It should be no surprise as Rashevsky invented one of the first models of the neuron (1933) and started the idea of artificial neural networks.
 The basic idea was to use a pair of linear differential equations and a nonlinear threshold operator: